facebookexperimental/Recoil/docs/docs/api-reference/core/atom.md

 ---

 - `options`
   - `key`: A unique string used to identify the atom internally.
-This string should be unique with respect to other atoms and selectors in the entire application.
+This string should be unique concerning other atoms and selectors in the entire application.
   - `default`: The initial value of the atom.

 Most often, you'll use the following hooks to read the value of atoms:

 - [`useRecoilState()`](/docs/api-reference/core/useRecoilState): use this hook when you intend on both reading and writing to the atom.
-This hook subscribes the component the atom.
+This hook subscribes to the component the atom.
 - [`useRecoilValue()`](/docs/api-reference/core/useRecoilValue): use this hook when you intend on only reading the atom.
 This hook subscribes the component to the atom.
 - [`useSetRecoilState()`](/docs/api-reference/core/useRecoilState): use this hook when you intend on only writing to the atom.